jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-11.md

 Thus there were in each place an established law, and received customs, which served as a supplement to that law when they did not contradict it.

-They might even happen to supply a law that was no way territorial=
+They might even happen to supply a law that was no way territorial:

 To continue the same example, if a Burgundian was judged by the law of his own nation, in a place where the Salic law was territorial, and the case happened not to be explicitly mentioned in the very text of this law, there is no manner of doubt but judgment would have been passed upon him according to the custom of the place.